 Can’t decide whether to get the uke or guitar?
 Guitalele is your thing then.
-It’s as small as the ukulele, but has six strings and bigger chord possibilities.
-Some of the instruments have a built-in microphone, thanks to which you can either use them as an acoustic guitar or increase their power with an amplifier.
-In this video you can see exactly how the guitalele looks like (and cry a bit because of the Elton John’s romantic song).
+It’s as small as the Ukulele but has six strings and bigger chord possibilities.
+Some of the music instruments have a built-in microphone, thanks to which you can either use them as an acoustic guitar or increase their power with an amplifier.
+In this video, you can see exactly how the guitalele looks like (and cry a bit because of the Elton John’s romantic song).

-The flute is one of the oldest instruments in the world and can be found nearly all around the globe.
+The flute is one of the oldest music instruments in the world, and you can find nearly all around the globe.
 There’s a lot of types to choose from, but all are relatively small, so whatever you pick, you shouldn’t have trouble with fitting it in your bag.
 You might associate flutes with mystic sounds of folk songs, but their abilities are way wider.
 Take a look at this insane Jethro Tull’s performance.
 As you see, the flute can totally rock the stage.

-The harmonica is one of the smallest and thus inconspicuous instruments, but remember: looks can be deceiving.
+The harmonica is one of the smallest and thus inconspicuous musical instruments, but remember: looks can be deceiving.
 Once you learn how to use it, the harmonica turns out to be powerful.
 Just look at this performance by Juzzie Smith.
-There’s one thing you should be aware of before you get the harmonica: your playing possibilities will be limited to what key the harp is in.
+There’s one thing you should be aware of before you get this instrument: your playing possibilities are limited to what key the harp is in.
 That’s why, after a couple of weeks, you might find yourself with a collection of harmonicas in your bag.
 It’s addictive, so sooner or later you’ll want to be able to play more and more songs.
-Don’t worry though, they’re relatively cheap and even if you carry 5 of them, it won’t make your luggage neither heavy nor large.
+Don’t worry though, they’re relatively cheap, and even if you carry 5 of them, it won’t make your luggage either heavy nor large.

 The mandolin is just adorable.
-It looks pretty, it sounds awesome and gives you a lot of possibilities to play various melodies.
+It looks lovely, it sounds awesome and gives you a lot of possibilities to play various melodies.
 Since it’s quite fragile, you must be especially careful while transporting it, but it’s definitely worth the effort.
-Even though it’s most common in folk and bluegrass, you can play all sorts of melodies with the mandolin, for example cute pop songs like this one.
-The mandolin gives you a wide range of chords to play, so you can really improvise a lot.
+Even though it’s most common in folk and bluegrass, you can play all sorts of melodies with the mandolin, for example, cute pop songs like this one.
+The mandolin gives you a wide range of chords to play, so you can actually improvise a lot.

 One of the most elegant of woodwind instruments, the clarinet can often be heard in classical music.
 It was popular during the jazz age and is still being used to play this genre as well.
 It sounds amazing in venues, bars and on the streets, like in this video for instance.
 As you can see, the performance takes place in New Orleans – that’s where jazz musicians for the first time started using the instrument.
 Interested in the clarinet?
 Check out one more video where a musician explains how to make it by yourself out of a… carrot.

-We have some inconspicuous instruments on this list, but the spoons win in this category.
+We have some inconspicuous musical instruments on this list, but the spoons win in this category.
 They don’t look like an instrument at all.
-If you see someone with the spoons, you’d rather expect them to start eating a soup than playing music.
-Nevertheless, with a bit of imagination and creativity, the spoons can be effective, even more so since nobody expects them to be an awesome instrument.
+If you see someone with the spoons, you’d rather expect them to start eating a bowl of soup than playing music.
+Nevertheless, with a bit of imagination and creativity, the spoons can be useful, even more so since nobody expects them to be an impressive instrument.
 Imagine you take out a couple of spoons from your bag and start playing Michael Jackson’s pieces like this guy.
 Shocked audience guaranteed.

-Known also as mbira or thumb piano, the kalimba is an Africa instrument, but you can find it in Europe and the United States.
+The kalimba is also known as mbira or thumb piano.
+It is an African instrument, but you can find it in Europe and the United States.
 It’s affordable and small, not bigger than a pocket-sized book or a smartphone.
-The kalimba is made out of a wooden board and metal tines.
+The Kalimba is made out of a wooden board and metal tines.
 To make it play, you need to pluck the tines with your thumbs, just like in this video.
-As you can hear, the sound of the kalimba is charming and unique, so you can create a very special atmosphere by playing it.
+As you can hear, the sound of the kalimba is charming and unique so you can create a very special atmosphere by playing it.

 14. Jew’s Harp

-The Jews harp (or the mouth harp and jaw harp, as it’s also being called) is a great instrument for a hardcore backpacker on a low budget: cheap, hardy, very light and amazingly unique.
+The Jews harp (or the mouth harp and jaw harp, as they also call it) is a great instrument for a hardcore backpacker on a small budget: cheap, hardy, very light and amazingly unique.
 It doesn’t require nearly as much maintenance as most musical instruments, it doesn’t break easily, it doesn’t take much space in the luggage.
-The harp looks a bit strange, but sounds even stranger, so you must enjoy quirkiness to truly love this instrument.
-In this TedX talk you can see two guys who are really passionate about the harp, they might inspire your enthusiasm.
+The harp looks a bit strange but sounds even more unusual, so you must enjoy quirkiness to love this instrument truly.
+In this TEDx talk, you can see two guys who are really passionate about the harp, they might inspire your enthusiasm.

-The trumpet may not be one of the tiniest instruments, but it’s still small enough to be carried around.
+The trumpet may not be one of the tiniest musical instruments, but it’s still small enough to carry around.
 It’s also loud, fun and extremely pretty.
-With the trumpet you can play a variety of genres, from jazz to folk, from classical to blues.
+With the trumpet, you can play a variety of genres, from jazz to folk, from classical to blues.
 It’s a great option for creative musicians who love experimenting and drawing attention – you can’t go unnoticed with a trumpet.
-That’s why, if you’re thinking of playing on the streets, it’s one of the best instruments you might choose.
+That’s why, if you’re thinking of playing on the streets, it’s one of the best music instruments you might choose.
 Here’s one lovely piece for motivation.
 As you can see, the trumpet is perfect even for soft, popular songs.

-One more alternative for those who like unique, unknown instruments.
+One more alternative for those who like unique, unknown musical instruments.
 The name’s not accidental – the washboard is really made of the surface of a cleaning device.
-It’s being played by scraping or tapping the washboard with thimbles.
+You play the washboard by scraping or tapping the washboard with thimbles.
 If you want to surprise your audience, the washboard will do perfectly.
-Most people won’t have a clue what is this thing you’ve just taken out, the others will assume you’re about to make your laundry in the old-style way.
-Here’s one video of street musicians performing a very suitable song “Travelin’ broke”
+Most people won’t have a clue what is this thing you’ve just taken out, the others will assume you’re about to do your laundry in an old-fashioned way.
+Here’s one video of street musicians performing a very suitable song “Travelin’ broke.”

-Want to play one of these small music instruments on your next backpacking adventure?
-On Amazon, we found most of these instruments in our list.
-Most of these instruments do not cost a lot and are fun playing.
+Want to play one of these small musical instruments on your next backpacking adventure?
+On Amazon, we found most of these musical instruments in our list.
+Most of these small musical instruments do not cost a lot and are fun playing.